At The Long Eaton School, we pride ourselves on our relationship with parents and carers.

-The Pastoral Support Team are situated upstairs in the 16+ Corridor and are available to students throughout the day to deal with any issues including bullying, friendship fallouts or anything that students require support with.
+The Pastoral Support Team are situated upstairs in the 16+ Corridor and our non teaching Year Managers are available to students throughout the day to deal with any issues including bullying, friendship fallouts or anything that students require support with.

 Timings of the School Day